Faculty and Staff

 2005 Ethics Fellow, Virginia Commonwealth University, Department of Gerontology

-Dr. Hage is the 2003 recipient of the American Academy of Nurse Practitioners' State Award for Excellence and the recipient of the 2005 Distinguished Nurse Practitioner Achievement Alumni Award at Misericordia University and a 2011 recipient of an Advanced Practice Nursing Scholarship Award from the Nightingale Foundation of Pennsylvania.
-Dr. Hage was appointed to the Pennsylvania Council of Aging by Governor Tom Corbett in December 2011 and was reappointed for a second, three year term in 2014.
+Appointed to the Pennsylvania Council of Aging by Governor Tom Corbett in December 2011 and was reappointed for a second, three year term in 2014.
 The Pennsylvania Council on Aging acts in an advisor capacity to the Governor and the Secretary of Aging on the planning, coordination and delivery of services to older adults.
-The council also serves as an advocate for the elderly in the commonwealth of Pennsylvania.
+The council advocates for the needs of the elderly in the commonwealth of Pennsylvania.

 1999 M.S.N.
 College Misericordia